-Maximum Hours Allowed.
-The total attempted credit hours must not exceed 150% of the U.S. Department of Education approved length of the student's major/program.
+Maximum Hours Allowed: The total attempted credit hours must not exceed 150% of the U.S. Department of Education approved length of the student's major/program.
 Students may receive federal student aid if they have attempted below 150% of the maximum federal student aid credit hours approved in their major/program.
 In order to determine the total numbers of credit hours approved for the program, multiply the total numbers of program credit by 1.50.
 (Example: If the degree program requires/approved 120 credit hours for the length of the program, multiply 120 credit hours x 1.50 = 180.
 The maximum allowable attempted credit for the program in this example = 180 hours.)
-Credit hours attempted includes ALL credit hours are counted as attempted credit hours are counted as attempted credit hours even if the student did not receive financial aid.
+Credit hours attempted includes ALL credit hours pursued, earned, dropped, and failed.
+All pursued, earned, dropped and failed credit hours are counted as attempted credit hours even if the student did not receive financial aid.